In Paris, we run

 So we stage our own RUN.
 When in Versailles we are up before dawn when The Gardens open and make a loop on a path around the canal.
 You will be aghast just to be in this historic space, usually teaming with tourists, and to have it all to yourself.
 A simple pleasure.

 On New Years Day, the day of our departure, we also schedule a RUN before dawn.
 At this hour you don’t know if the people you see are coming or going.
-One year we ran along the Seine to the experience the Eiffel Tower when practically no one is there.
+One year we ran along the Seine to the experience the Eiffel Tower when practically no one is there except the street sweepers with their long brooms.
 Another year our hotel in La Defense provided a card with jogging route across the Seine, onto an island then through a large green area.
 An orienteering adventure in the dark, where we eventually had to ask some of the last NYE revelers for directions.
 An invigorating start to the new year.

 Running in Paris: Don’t Trip Over the Cobblestones: Tom Sims (Global Athelete – New York Times)